snamber/snippet/example/template/readme.md

 ## Examples

+The folder `test` contains an example where a snippet extracts part of a tested piece of code.

 Here we see sample output of `snippet`, with snippets defined in `example/testdata`, and the template for this file defined in `example/template`.

 C